Above Ground Oval Installation

 Since setting the side braces on an oval pool can involve a lot of digging you may want to hold off on the ground packing until the trenches are dug and the braces set.
 The final smoothing can wait also because setting the braces will disturb most of the ground anyway.
 So just level the ground and get right to the hard part, setting the side braces.

-Above Ground Oval Installation Braces
+Above Ground Oval Side Braces

 Oval pools with straps are generally much easier to install than those without.
 The straps hold all of the outward pressure in an easy to install fashion.
 Without the straps pool designers have gone nuts inventing ways to deal with the pressure.
 In my opinion Doughboy had it right 30 years ago and they use the same basic setup today.
 Other makers have invented brace setups that are a nightmare to install.
 Pools with straps usually involve less digging and having something to connect the two sides together which takes away a lot of the guess work.